ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 XXX - clearly there must be additional (intended?) use cases that provide some kind of attestion.

+Android 9 on Pixel 2 and 3 can provided protected confirmation messages.
+This uses hardware access from the TPM/TEE to display a message directly to the user, and receives confirmation directly from the user.
+A hash of the contents of the message can provided in an attestation that the device provides.

+In addition, the Android Keystore provides attestion information about itself for use by FIDO.

+QUOTE: Finally, the Verified Boot state is included in key attestation certificates (provided by Keymaster/Strongbox) in the deviceLocked and verifiedBootState fields, which can be verified by apps as well as passed onto backend services to remotely verify boot integrity [**21]

 ## Fast IDentity Online (FIDO) Alliance